 - You could hurt yourself.
 Looking away from the road while zooming down the street is a one-way ticket to the emergency room.
 Protect your physical health by waiting to look at that text until you can safely pull over.

 - You could hurt other people.
 Texting and driving puts more lives in danger than just your own, whether it’s a fellow passenger in your car, or a bystander walking down the street.

 - Texting and driving is more dangerous than intoxicated driving.
 It’s common sense that drinking and driving is extremely dangerous, but texting while driving is potentially more unsafe.
 Studies have found that drivers distracted by their mobile devices had slower reaction times than intoxicated drivers.
 Distracted drivers’ reaction times were slower than their normal reaction time by 35%, while drunk drivers displayed a 12% decrease.

 - Texting and driving sets a bad example for younger passengers.
 If you’re a parent, you could be setting a bad example by texting and driving.
-Kids often learn by example.
-When they get to the legal driving age, they may think it’s okay to text and drive, rationalizing it by saying, “My parents do it all the time!”
+A recent study by Progressive shows that while parents might think they’re safe drivers, their teens didn’t always agree.
+Since kids often learn by example, your future drivers may think it’s okay to text and drive, rationalizing it by saying, “My parents do it all the time!”

 Be the Change and Put Down the Phone

 Texting and driving is an extremely dangerous practice.
 It puts people in danger, sets a bad example for future motorists, and may be illegal in your state.
 If you feel yourself getting preoccupied while driving, put a time limit on your apps so they can’t bother you.
 Smartphones from Troomi, for example, have an awesome app scheduling feature that can help you and your teens avoid distracted driving.